- 1 External medicinal plants preparations to treat inflammation

 Homemade creams and ointments for inflammation

 - Arnica (Arnica montana): The anti-inflammatory properties of arnica are very useful for the treatment of inflammation of the muscles, swelling or inflammation of the joints.
-Arnica creams are becoming more common in pharmacies and natural medicine stores.
+Arnica creams are becoming more common in pharmacies and herb shops.
 (Apply a gentle scrub on the painful joint with ointment from this plant / Apply arnica cream on the affected area)

 - Cayenne pepper (Capsicum frutescens): Creams have recently been developed to apply the analgesic properties of capsaicin in pain-lowering preparations.
 (Apply cream with capsaicin / The use of home remedies with cayenne pepper can irritate the skin and is not recommended without medical supervision)